kyleashburn/PRC_Embassy_Text_Mining/README.md

 I wanted a project with a managable scale where I could work from begining to end of the text analysis process starting from data ingestion to the creation of an end data project.
 This seemed to me to be the best way for me to do so.
 In particular, I wanted to practice working more with topic modeling and the various assumptions of different models and with pickling the resulting topic models as well as using the predicted models as attributes of the data.
 #### Results
-#### Caveat
+#### Caveats
 This data likely isn't exhaustive because it relies on what was found on the internet archive.
 Thus, it's difficult to go ahead and say that this is a fair coverage of the problem space.
 Howevr, it is also necccessary to say that this is likely a *good enough* representation to start analysis from.
+Further, while TextBlob, FastText and VADER are decent enough at providing an estimate (sometimes pretty good) for sentiment or language, they remain an *estimate*, not the ground truth.
 ##### Basic Exploration
 It's pretty clear from the start that the numbers of press releases aren't proportional to the size of the tenure of an ambassador.
 This isn't too surprising as some periods in time are more eventful than others.